avtomat-hub/avtomat-hub.github.io/_aws/workflows/resource_cleanup/deploy.md

 ---

 # Terraform deployment
-You can use this module locally, by copying the workflow repository, or remotely, by referencing the modules from your own repository, similar to Terraform Registry.
+You can use these modules locally, by copying the workflow repository, or remotely, by referencing the modules from your own repository, similar to Terraform Registry.

 <p align="center">
-   <a href="https://github.com/avtomat-hub/aws-workflow-resource-cleanup/tree/main/terraform">Source code</a>
+   <a href="https://github.com/avtomat-hub/terraform-aws-workflow-resource-cleanup">Source code</a>
 </p>

 ## Remote